DanielHaring/TYPO3-Crystalis/Documentation/Html5Video/Add/Index.rst

 select the page of your choice and create a new content element the way you are used to.

 .. figure:: ../../Images/Html5Video/CreateElement.jpg
+   :align: left
    :alt: Add a HTML5 Video content element

 The HTML5 Video element is located in *"Special elements"* tab **(1)** and is named *"HTML5 Video"* **(2)**.

 .. figure:: ../../Images/Html5Video/VideoTab.jpg
+   :align: left
    :alt: The Video tab inside HTML5 Video content element

 The form that is loaded after your selection is similar to any other element, but provides an additional tab called *"Video"* **(3)**.
 The Options herein are self-explanatory and allow you to add various sources and change the appearance of the element.
 Altough all *Settings* are optional, it is highly recommended to define width and height of the video.
-If omitted an auto-detection algorithm tries to extract the dimensions of your sources but this does not work very well in current release.
+If omitted, an auto-detection algorithm tries to extract the dimensions of your sources but this does not work very well in current release.

 **Note:** The HTML5 Video content element requires at least one real video source (MP4, WebM, Ogg) to be set.
 If